How to Make a Vegan Pasta Sauce

 - Utilise the versatility.
-The sauce is not just limited for pasta.
-It compliments veg very well, particularly aubergine and butternut squash.
-Place on top of a vegetable fritter or an eggplant-parmigiana and you've got an amazing condiment.
+The sauce is not just limited to pasta.
+It compliments veggies very well, particularly aubergine and butternut squash.
+Place on top of a vegetable fritter or an eggplant-parmigiana, and you've got an amazing condiment.

 © 2021 Andrea Sciambarella